Azure/azure-sdk-for-net/eng/templates/README.md

 # DotNet project templates (DO NOT USE!)

 *  This document is for Track 2 .NET SDK (Azure.ResourceManager.XXX).
-Not for track 1 .NET SDK (Microsoft.Azure.Management.XXX)

 ## Azure.ResourceManager SDK client library template